mapsplugin/cordova-plugin-googlemaps/README.md

 ---------------------------------------------------------------------------------------------------------

 ## Release Notes
+  - **v2.3.11**
+    - Fix: can't load local files if wkwebview hosts the index.html on `file://` protocol
+    - Fix: Some people can't build because of Java error
+    - Fix: Some JS errors

   - **v2.3.10**
     - Fix: Can't find variable: `onTransitionFinish`

   - **v2.3.9**
     - Fix: `polyline.setPoints()` does not work in iOS